vascocosta/glulander/README.md

 Try to land on the green pads, by keeping the vertical speed denoted by VY below 5.8 m/s.
 Horizontal/vertical controls do not work at the same time!

+You can download a free tape file of the game [here](https://gluon81.itch.io/glulander).

 ## Screenshots

 ![glulander_01](screenshots/glulander_01.png)